tinloaf/ygg/BENCHMARKING.md

 The two other colums list the wall time elapsed, the CPU time elapsed, and the number of times that the Google Benchmark framework executed the benchmark.

-Several parameters can be controlled via command-line switches:
+Several parameters can be controlled via command-line switches.
+The binaries accept all parameters usually acceptey by Google Benchmark [2] - see the respective documentation especially on how to control output format.
+Additional command-line parameters are:

 	* --base_size: The smallest size of the initially generated tree
 	* --doublings: The number of times the base_size is doubled.